 The BBC travel shows with Michael Palin are among the most well-produced mainstream narratives out there.
-He has made several trips made into books and TV series.
+Many of them are also available in book format.
 This one describes a lap around the Pacific Ocean, a quite original itinerary.

 This is a collection of short stories by Swedish journalist Staffan Heimerson.
-He is a big jolly guy, like a Swedish version of Bill Bryson.
 Many of the episodes are downright hilarious, such as the hunt for Bin Ladin in Falun and his road trip on the Karakoram Highway which connects China and Pakistan.
 He also describes being taken prisoner in Zimbabwe, where they put classified documents in the outdoor toilet to avoid suspicion.

 Le Fabuleux destin d’Amélie Poulain is a great movie and one of the most romantic Paris movie ever made.
 Unfortunately the authors Anna-Lena Brundin and Katrin Jakobsen pun the successful movie without any particular reason.